The Problem with Styled Tables

 Custom table components tend to inherit all of HTML's visual structure and

-attributes that tell assistive technology how to interpret that markup.
+the attributes that tell assistive technology how to interpret that markup.

 scope="col" — The One Attribute Every Table Needs